Press office

 Inherited high cholesterol conditions

-• One in 250 people in the UK may have Familial Hypercholesterolaemia (FH), an inherited form of high cholesterol where cholesterol is doubled or more from birth
+- One in 250 people in the UK may have Familial Hypercholesterolaemia (FH), an inherited form of high cholesterol where cholesterol is doubled or more from birth.
+This means that 220,000 people have FH, of which less than 8% are known

-• It is estimated that 59,000 children in the UK have FH; fewer than 600 of these are known
+- It is estimated that 55,000 children in the UK have FH but fewer than 600 of these are known

 Lifestyle Risk Factors